uspki/policies/certificate-policy.md

 A CA certificate is a Subordinate CA certificate if the certificate’s issuer and the subject are not the same.
 Subordinate CA certificates, issued under this policy, have a Path Length Constraint set to zero (0) and Name Constraints specifying permitted dnsName sub-trees only for the .gov and .mil Top Level Domains.

 ##### 1.1.3.2 Subscriber Certificates
 A certificate is a Subscriber certificate if it is not a CA Certificate.
-Subscriber certificates are end entity certificates as defined in RFC5280 and issued to subjects that are not authorized to issue certificates.
+Subscriber certificates are end entity certificates as defined in RFC 5280 and issued to subjects that are not authorized to issue certificates.
 Subscriber certificates allowed to be issued under this policy are categorized as Domain Validation TLS Server Authentication certificates, or Organization Validation TLS Server Authentication certificates.
 CAs shall not issue Subscriber Certificates that simultaneously meet the criteria of more than one of these categories.

 ##### 1.1.3.2.1 Domain Validation TLS Server Authentication Certificates
 A Domain Validation TLS Server Authentication, issued under this policy: i) does not contain any information in the subject distinguished name other than commonName (OID 2.5.4.3) and countryName (OID 2.5.4.6), and ii) asserts a key purpose of id-kp-serverAuth (OID 1.3.6.1.5.5.7.3.1) in the Extended Key Usage certificate extension.